PAPL-SKKU/ggplot2.SparkR/README.md

 familiar with ggplot2 and allows them to benefit from powerful distributed processing capabilities of Spark for efficient visualization of big data.

-Until now, 5 graph types (bar, bin2d, boxplot, histogram, stat-sum graphs) and 8 options (facet-grid, facet-wrap, coord-flip, scale-x-log10, scale-y-log10, position-fill, position-stack, position-dodge) are supported.
+Until now, 6 graph types (bar, bin2d, boxplot, freqpoly, histogram, stat-sum graphs) and 15 options are supported.
 We plans to further extend it in the future.

 Find out more at <http://skku-skt.github.io/ggplot2.SparkR/>